 - Educational Background Form (Download here)

-- Copies of Official Transcripts from all Colleges and Universities (If these are not in English then they must be accompanied by a CERTIFIED English translation.)
+- Scans of Diplomas and Official Transcripts from all Colleges and Universities (If these are not in English then they must be accompanied by a CERTIFIED English translation.)

 - Official Transcripts (You must request these to come directly to Tyndale from the educational institution.)